hande-qmc/hande/documentation/users_guide/hubbard.rst

     This is for a lattice of spin 1/2 particles with or without periodic boundary conditions imposed.
 The coupling constant is denoted by J (see below).

+    Warning: for efficiency reasons it is assumed that the smallest dimension lattice vector is greater than 2 if periodic boundary conditions are used.

 System
 ^^^^^^